-Ray Person sent me an article from Money Magazine that compares mean wealth with median wealth.
-The US is one of the wealthiest countries in the world on a per-capita (mean) basis, but we have less equally distributed wealth than most rich countries which means that the average American (the median) is poorer than most of the rich nations that we like to compare ourselves with.
+Ray Person sent me an article from Money Magazine that compares mean wealth with median wealth which suggests that although the US is one of the wealthiest countries in the world on a per-capita (mean) basis, unfortunately the US is less equal than most rich countries which means that the average American (the median) is poorer than most of the rich nations that we like to compare ourselves with.

 “Americans tend to think of their middle class as being the richest in the world, but it turns out, in terms of wealth, they rank fairly low among major industrialized countries,” said Edward Wolff, a New York University economics professor who studies net worth.

 Why is there such a big difference between the two measures?

 Super rich Americans skew average wealth upwards.
 The U.S. has 42% of the world’s millionaires, and 49% of those with more than $50 million in assets.

 This schism secures us the top rank in one net worth measure — wealth inequality.

 In the article, Edward Wolff names some interesting theories why the US has the highest wealth inequality.
 He points out that high college spending in the US and our unusual home ownership patterns have a big impact on median wealth and America’s weaker safety net means that random events are more likely to wipe out the savings of middle class (and below) Americans.
 The median American is likely to go into debt at some point to pay for a health crisis, education, or a period of unemployment.

 According to the data, the nation with the highest median wealth in the world is Australia.
 Australia does not have a particularly expansive welfare states, but they do have universal healthcare and cheaper university education than the US.
 They also have some of the most expensive housing in the world which could hurt median net wealth.
 Although housing is an important store of wealth for the median, it is also an ongoing living expense so expensive housing hurts living standards, ceteris paribus, and expensive mortgages redistribute net wealth from borrowers to the lenders.